JustAnotherHeroRiding/Mentoring-Angel/Java/Lesson 1 - Object and Basic Methods/Java Lesson 1.md

 - This list should be called Garden #Done
 - Should store a List #Done
 - Create my own List data structure #Done
-- It should not inherit from List but I should implement some of them
+- It should not inherit from List but I should implement some of them #Done
-- The user should be able to manipulate the list
+- The user should be able to manipulate the list #Done
-- Add elements, remove elements
+- Add elements, remove elements #Done
-- Add or remove multiple elements
+- Add or remove multiple elements #Done
-- Create structure when printing a garden - `printGarden()`
+- Create structure when printing a garden - `printGarden()` #Done
-- It should have a specific structure - look at the project
+- It should have a specific structure - look at the project #Done
-- This structure should be printed for each element
+- This structure should be printed for each element #Done
 - If i try to add the same animal with the same name and race throw and exception using `hashCode` and equals

 [Repo](https://github.com/Angel-dev14/java-basics)